How to Keep a Gifts Journal

 heavenly Father.

-day is a wonderful way to connect as a family as well.
-Explain to your children that you are
+gifts of the day is a wonderful way to connect as a family as well.
+Explain to your children

-going on what Karen Mains called a "God hunt."
-You're looking for ways God shows up in your lives, and you want
+that you are going on what Karen Mains called a "God hunt."
+You're looking for ways God shows up in your lives,

-to share those as you gather for a meal.
-You can easily create a "family gifts journal" as well
+and you want to share those as you gather for a meal.
+You can easily create a "family gifts

-and/or as a family for even one week straight, that will be enough to change your perspective.
-Once you begin to
+individual and/or as a family for even one week straight, that will be enough to change your perspective.
+Once

-look for God’s gifts, his tokens of that generous spirit that loves to bless his beloved children, you
+you begin to look for God’s gifts, his tokens of that generous spirit that loves to bless his beloved children,

-how generous your heavenly Father is, and how much he loves you.
+know just how generous your heavenly Father is, and how much he loves

 Remember, and be blessed.